cbeneke/beneke.cc-content/pages/02.blog/01.path-to-kubernetes-nextcloud/item.md

 This is a short, but for one weekend still intense list of services to migrate.
 But as I could plan the migration, I already set up a new kubernetes cluster on Hetzner cloud instances and started to migrate the data of my nextcloud into amazon s3.

 ## Setup of the kubernetes cluster
 The kubernetes cluster consists of two CX21 Hetzner cloud instances (2 vCPUs, 4GiB RAM, local storage) as worker- and a single CX11 (1 vCPU, 2GiB RAM, local storage) as master-node.
 This setup is not HA, but that was and will never be a requirement for my private infrastructure.
-Unfortunately Hetzner does not offer two critical services, which are offered by other typical cloud provioders:
+Unfortunately, Hetzner does not offer two critical services, which are offered by other typical cloud provioders:

 * LBaaS
 * a private network